Helen Leach, Dip. Couns. MBACP (Accred)

 - Post Graduate Certificate in Education (University of Central Lancashire)

 I have experience of working with a range of issues, however the majority of my work is focused around anxiety related issues, including trauma related anxiety issues.
-Alongside my private practice with children and adults, I have worked for a charity since 2011 that supports survivors of sexual abuse, and since 2014 I have managed and delivered the children's counselling service within the organisation.
+Alongside my private practice, I have worked for a charity since 2011 that supports survivors of sexual abuse.

 Registered / Accredited